Gayle King Spills Details About Meghan Markle’s Lavish Baby Shower

 “It just speaks to who she is.
 She’s kind, she’s very generous, and a really, really sweet person,” she said.

-According to its website, Repeat Roses is an organization that breaks down floral arrangements after events and redesigns them into smaller bouquets to then donate to a number of places including cancer treatment centers and mental health facilities.
+According to its website, Repeat Roses is an organization that breaks down floral arrangements after events, and redesigns them into smaller bouquets to then donate to a number of places — including cancer treatment centers and mental health facilities.

-Meghan Markle is back in the UK today after a five-day celebration with her good friends in New York City ahead of the birth of her child.@sheinellejones has everything you need to know about the Duchess of Sussex’s baby shower! pic.twitter.com/S56s7s9V8r
+Meghan Markle’s star-studded New York baby shower showed the REAL her https://t.co/97Jo86gGhf pic.twitter.com/jBmnv6Bzzp

-Gayle also revealed that the baby shower was hosted by Serena Williams, Jessica Mulroney and Meghan’s long time friend Genevieve, who she met at Northwestern when she was 17.
-Others reportedly in attendance for the celebration of Meghan Markle and her first child with husband Prince Harry include Amal Clooney and the Duchess’ former Suits co-star Abigail Spencer.
+Gayle also revealed that the baby shower was hosted by Serena Williams, Jessica Mulroney, and Meghan’s long time friend Genevieve — who she met at Northwestern when she was 17.
+Others reportedly in attendance for the celebration of Meghan Markle’s first child included Amal Clooney and the duchess’ former Suits co-star Abigail Spencer.